Log in

 WSPA_Newsletter_Winter2024.pdf

-• 02 Jan 2023 11:36 PM | Anonymous member (Administrator)
+• 02 Jan 2023 11:36 PM | Amy Fenwick (Administrator)

+Happy New Year!
 To ring in the new year, we thought we would take the opportunity to recap our efforts from 2022 and introduce a few things to come in 2023.
 Also in this edition of the WSPA newsletter, you will find two fantastic works submitted by WSPA Member, Bryan Thompson, and WSPA Secretary, Don Goodman.
 Thank you, Bryan and Don, for your contributions!

 We hope you will find in this new year new happiness, new goals, new achievements, and new inspirations.
 We look forward to being a part of your 2023 and you ours.
 Thank you for your continued support!